hellowebbooks/hellowebapp/installation-instructions/python-installation-mac.md

 ## Installing Python

-Now that we have Homebrew, we'll use it to download Python 2.7, which is the default Python version installed by Homebrew.
+Now that we have Homebrew, we'll use it to download **Python 2.7**, which is the default Python version installed by Homebrew.

 ```